pfillima/fa18-516-06/paper/paper.md

 | hid: fa18-516-06
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-06/blob/master/paper/paper.md)

 :o: this paper is too short to justify an abstract.
+PF: Removed abstract

 :o: all references are wrong. they can not have spaces in the label.
 PF: Removed spaces in labels.